techmaharaj/scalekit-guide/docs/learn-basics/single-sign-on.md

 ## How does Scalekit help

-Scalekit acts as the intermediary between your application and your customer's identity providers and abstracts all the complexities and security issues in handling SAML or OIDC protocols.
-By integrating with Scalekit in just a few lines of code, your application can integrate with dozens of Identity Providers with SAML and OIDC Protocols.
+Scalekit serves as an intermediary, abstracting the complexities involved in handling SSO with SAML and OIDC protocols.
+By integrating with Scalekit in just a few lines of code, your application can connect with numerous IdPs efficiently, ensuring security and compliance.

-Go through our follow along [Quick Start](/docs/single-sign-on/quickstart-sso.md) guide, to integrate with Scalekit in just a few minutes.
+Explore our [Quick Start](/docs/single-sign-on/quickstart-sso.md) guide to integrate your application with Scalekit in just a few steps, leveraging our robust SSO solution.